 Compiègne, not even 90 kilometers north-east from Paris, is a great place to discover a typical french city far away from the usual beaten tracks.
 It is also a city with a rich history because Louis XV as well as Napoleon I and Napoleon III came here for leisure and hunting.
-Furthermore, it was in the famous forest of Compiègne, that the Armistice of World War I was signed in 1918.
+Furthermore, it was in the famous forest of Compiègne that the Armistice of World War I was signed in 1918.
+Visit Compiègne and walk through the imperial city.

 The Old Town